Father Of The Bride Thomas Markle Won't Attend The Royal Wedding

 Thomas Markle, the father of bride-to-be Meghan Markle will not attend the royal wedding on Saturday to spare his youngest daughter embarrassment over his photo scandal.
-Meghan Markle is said to be very upset over the revelation that he father sold photo access to himself to a U.S. news agency which showed him prepping for his daughter’s wedding to Prince Harry.
+Meghan Markle is said to be very upset over the revelation that he father sold photo access of himself to a U.S. news agency which showed him prepping for his daughter’s wedding to Prince Harry.
 Thomas Markle was supposed to walk Meghan down the aisle.

 Father of the bride, Thomas Markle has confirmed to TMZ that he is not going to attend the royal wedding this coming weekend, but he adds that he meant Meghan and Harry no harm.
 Markle said that money (reportedly in the six figures) was not the primary reason he decided to work with a photographer on the staged photos of wedding prep.

 The elder Markle said that all of the photos of him in the press had been unflattering and in circumstances that he thought might reflect poorly on Meghan.
-He says that he was being portrayed as a recluse, looking disheveled, and going on a beer run.
+He says that he was being portrayed as a recluse, looking disheveled and going on a beer run.
 Markle believed there would be no harm in organizing more flattering photos prior to the wedding, and in no way did he want to embarrass Meghan or the royal family.

 #meghanmarkle's half-sister now says the fake paparazzi pictures of their father, Thomas, were her idea – and the stunt was an attempt to put a positive spin on Mr Markle and the Royal Family, not for money. https://t.co/SeQYUGn6pw